 - A/B testing.
 You need to know what works in the conversion process and what does not.
 Testing and watching your numbers is the best way to enhance any page.
 Start small by changing the headline or color of the buy button.
 Making small targeted changes will help you tweak and find what works.

 - Use more than one if necessary.
-Don’t do the one size fits most method, If you’re solutions works for two different types of customer, use two different pages.
+Don’t do the one-size-fits-most method; if your solutions work for two different types of customers, use two different pages.
 The beauty of WordPress is you can create many pages with ease.
-When you promote the service or product, you can lead the different audiences to pages that will speak to them directly.
+Promoting the service or product can lead different audiences to pages that will speak to them directly.

 - Add social sharing buttons.
-Your customers should find your page valuable, and some will want to share the love with others.
+Your customers should find your page valuable; some will want to share the love with others.
 Make it easy for them to increase your exposure by adding social sharing buttons to ALL of the popular social channels, not only the ones you use.

-Sales pages are not one and done pieces of content.
-They need to be massaged and given attention to every once in a while to make sure they are still working for you.
+Sales pages are not one-and-done pieces of content.
+They need to be massaged and given attention every once in a while to make sure they are still working for you.
 What small change can you make to see different results on your sales pages?